 Why did the editor change Mark’s polished text?
 There has to be a good reason in the world of the editor.

-In 1967, Constantin Daniel proposed (in French) that “Herodians” was a term for Essenes.
+In 1967, Constantin Daniel proposed that “Herodians” was a term for Essenes.
 (See a review by Willi Braun, “Were the New Testament Herodians Essenes?
 A Critique of an Hypothesis.”
-Revue De Qumrân 14, no. 1 (53) (1989): 75-88. https://www.jstor.org/stable/24609005?seq=1).
-I think that Daniel’s proposal is right, at least for the references in GMark.
+Revue De Qumrân 14, no. 1 (53) (1989): 75-88.
+I think that Daniel’s proposal is right, at least for the references in the Gospel of Mark.
 (I don’t know if Essenes were actually known as “Herodians” on the ground in Judea.)
 According to Josephus (Antiquities of the Jews 15.10.5), Herod the Great had favored the Essenes.
-It is reasonable to assume that the editor and readers of GMark were familiar with Josephus’s works and would have needed little help to link “Herodians” in GMark with the Essenes of Josephus.
+It is reasonable to assume that the editor and readers of the Gospel of Mark were familiar with Josephus’s works and would have needed little help to link “Herodians” in the Gospel of Mark to the Essenes of Josephus.

 Why would the editor have added “Herodians” to Mark’s polished text?
 The simplest explanation is that the editor was responding to the query of a reader who had read Josephus’s description of the three Judean sects (Jewish War 2.8.2) and wanted to know “what did the Essenes and the Sadducees think of Jesus/the Jesus figure?”
 The editor realized that Mark’s text didn’t mention those two sects by name.
 So the editor altered Mark’s text.
 The editor disguised Essenes as “Herodians.”
 He placed them in association with Pharisees on the question of healing on the sabbath, and on the question of paying taxes.
 They even conspire with the Pharisees.

 I infer that the editor wanted to continue to use the positive term “Essenes” in his own world and not contaminate it with association with Pharisees.
 I have said elsewhere that I think that the Roman congregation had Essene intellectual heritage.
-That heritage could have been from a dissenting branch of the Judean Essenes, or from Essenes in another country.
-Impossible to know which or when.

-The editor now changed “chief priests” to “Sadducees” in Mk 12:18.
+The editor changed “chief priests” to “Sadducees” in Mk 12:18.
 During the performance, the audience had only seen “chief priests.”
-The chief priests were important in the play only inasmuch as they were members of the Jerusalem Council and opposed to Jesus.
-Their doctrines and their sect name–Sadducees–were irrelevant to their role in the play and their sectarian name “Sadducees” was extra, irrelevant information.
+The chief priests were important in the play only because they were members of the Jerusalem Council and opposed to Jesus.
+Their doctrines and their sect name–Sadducees–were irrelevant to their role in the play.
 The editor’s addition of “Sadducees” to Mark’s text must have solved a problem in the editor’s world.
 I propose that problem was the question by a reader of Josephus.

 The second mention of Herodians is in Mk 12:13, where they are allies of the Pharisees on the question of paying taxes to Caesar.
-GMatthew has, mysteriously, retained the Herodians (Mt 22:16).
-GLuke (Lk 20) has only “spies” sent by the chief priests and the teachers of the Law.
+Luke (Lk 20:20) has “spies” sent by the chief priests and the teachers of the Law.
 Matthew has retained the Herodians (Mt 22:16).
 Luke again omits “Herodians” and Matthew, mysteriously, has them.

-Final comment: The changes made by the editor of GMark must have had some historical plausibility.
+The terms “Herodians” and “Sadducees” used by the editor of the Gospel of Mark must have had some historical plausibility.
 But the editor was not writing the history of Judean sects in the first century CE.
-We should not treat the mentions of Herodians and Sadducees in GMark as anything other than an editor’s improvised response to a curious reader of Josephus in Rome, at least six decades after the time of the world of the story.
+The mentions of Herodians and Sadducees in the Gospel of Mark could be an editor’s improvised response to a curious reader of Josephus in Rome, at least six decades after the events of the story.
 We should not, for example, infer that Sadducees regularly engaged in debate with visitors to the Temple.
 Or that Essenes made political common cause with Pharisees on any issue other than opposition to Mark’s concept of Jesus.
 Or that Essenes in Judea and Galilee were known as “Herodians.”
-These proposals remain possible, but GMark is not a historical primary source for them.
+These proposals remain possible, but the Gospel of Mark is not a historical primary source for them.